mfherbst/course_julia_day/README.md

-# Julia Day 13.12.2019 Sorbonne Université
+# Getting to know Julia in one day

+This introductory course into Julia is presented in the form of Jupyter notebooks, which discuss the key concepts of the language from the angle of performing molecular simulations or linear algebra operations.
+It also provides an overview of existing packages and projects based on Julia.

-Lecture notes and material for the Julia day at Sorbonne Université 2019 More details on [my website](https://michael-herbst.com/teaching/2019-julia-day-jussieu/).
+This material was originally prepared for the Julia day at Sorbonne Université on 13.12.2019.
+More details on [my website](https://michael-herbst.com/teaching/2019-julia-day-jussieu/).

 ## Installing Julia